2012 NFL season: Other highlights

-The Pro Football Hall of Fame Game was played August 5 and featured a match-up between the Arizona and the New Orleans.
+The Pro Football Hall of Fame Game was played August 5 and featured a match-up between the Arizona Cardinals and the New Orleans Saints.
 The Saints last appeared in the game in 2007; former Saints offensive tackle Willie Roaf was inducted as part of the Hall of Fame ceremonies.
 The Cardinals played there for the first time since 1986, when the franchise was still located in St. Louis.
-As with the originally announced 2011 game, this matchup broke from the game's usual tradition of featuring two teams from opposing conferences (the 2011 Hall of Fame Game would've featured the Chicago and St. Louis, but the game was canceled due to the 2011 NFL lockout).
+As with the originally announced 2011 game, this matchup broke from the game's usual tradition of featuring two teams from opposing conferences (the 2011 Hall of Fame Game would've featured the Chicago Bears and St. Louis Rams, but the game was canceled due to the 2011 NFL lockout).
 The game, normally airing on NBC, instead aired this season on NFL Network due to NBC airing the 2012 Summer Olympics, as it had done in 2007.
 The Saints defeated the Cardinals, 17–10.
 The remainder of the 2012 preseason matchups were revealed on April 4.

-The November 11 game between the San Francisco and the St. Louis ended in a rare tied game, with each team scoring 24 points, none in the overtime period.
+The November 11 game between the San Francisco 49ers and the St. Louis Rams ended in a rare tied game, with each team scoring 24 points, none in the overtime period.
 Prior to this, the last tie game had been in 2008.

 The 2013 Pro Bowl was held in Hawaii on January 27, 2013, after New Orleans was briefly considered as a site.
 Originally, the NFL delayed announcing a date or venue for the game, and even considered eliminating the game altogether due to the NFL's displeasure with the quality of play in the 2012 Pro Bowl.